It truly is captivating and convincing.

-On our second day we ventured into Disneyland's second theme park (check out day one at Disneyland here).
+On our second day we ventured into Disneyland's second theme park (check out day one's adventures at Disneyland here).
 Something I was pretty eager to inspect, considering I was fairly oblivious as to what expect; despite the name of the park itself giving it away.
-How did I even miss that?
-And while the day began on another sour note (thank you navigation system), the moment my feet crossed the threshold there was an unspoken and silent promise of only good things to come.
+How did I miss that?
+And while the day sadly began on another sour note (thank you erroneous navigation system), the moment my feet crossed the threshold there was an unspoken silent promise of only good things to come.
 In fact just as we entered Buena Vista Street we were immediately greeted by a resident police guard.
 A moment I accidentally captured on film (watch his delightful self here on my travel video).

 Of course Paradise Pier was equally as exceptional with its boardwalk and impressive line up of attractions, like the Golden Zephyr (very Instagramable) and Mickey's Fun Wheel.
 Both rank fairly tame in the adrenaline sectors but Mickey's wheel also has swinging carriages available, if remaining stagnant and admiring the view isn't your thing.
 There's such a buzz in this area.
 It's teeming with effervescence and liveliness with random performers passing through and a myriad of activity to keep you engaged.
 California Screamin' is a must in my opinion.
 A mammoth rollercoaster spanning along the boardwalk.
 This ride was a lot of fun and definitely gets your heart pumping, there's also a rather nice view from the top, if you manage to focus enough that is.

-While the rollercoaster was a firm favourite of ours it didn't compare the thrill that is The Twilight Zone Tower of Terror.
+While the rollercoaster was a firm favourite of ours it didn't compare to the thrill that was The Twilight Zone Tower of Terror.
 I can't tell you how many times we returned to this ride.
 At times there was an insurmountable crowd of people waiting to get in and other times it was as deathly quiet as the residents of the hotel.
 Truly, this ride is just everything.
 From the seriously covetable facade and cobweb ridden interiors to the sheer titillation of the ride itself.